iD8-SP53-22/AI-Assistant/Readme.md

 1. Create a virtual environment through your terminal, a Python Venv is good enough, I dunno how to use Condaenv, even if it can make everything much more efficient
 2. pip install the requirements.txt file through inputting 'pip install -r requirements.txt' in the terminal
-3. Download the llama-2-7b-chat.ggmlv3.q8_0.bin fiel from https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main and place it in the project directory
+3. Download the llama-2-7b-chat.ggmlv3.q8_0.bin file from https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main and place it in the project directory
 3. Create a data folder and insert the PDF file you want the AI to learn from, it must be in PDF and the folder must be named 'data'
 4. Run the ingest.py file and wait a few minutes, a folder named vectorstores should have been created containing both the .pkl and .faiss files
 5. After which directly run the main.py file and everything should run decently well